trustedanalytics-ng/platform-wiki/Accessing-MySQL-DB-via-PhpMyAdmin.md

       `git clone https://github.com/cloudfoundry-community/phpmyadmin-cf`

 9. Log onto a platform with your cf client.
-(Choose an appropriate organization and space.)
+(Choose an appropriate organization.)

-9. Go to the phpmyadmin folder and push the downloaded application to the target organization and space.
+9. Go to the phpmyadmin folder and push the downloaded application to the target organization.

-9. Log onto the TAP platform using your TAP user/password credentials and choose the target organization and space.
+9. Log onto the TAP platform using your TAP user/password credentials and choose the target organization.

 9. Go to **Marketplace>Services** and create a new instance of MySQL database.